 Chlorostat Side Effects

-Generic Name: chlorhexidine topical
+Generic name: chlorhexidine topical

-You should check with your doctor immediately if any of these side effects occur when taking chlorhexidine topical:
+Check with your doctor immediately if any of the following side effects occur while taking chlorhexidine topical:

 For Healthcare Professionals

-Applies to chlorhexidine topical: compounding liquid, mucous membrane insert, mucous membrane liquid, topical dressing, topical liquid, topical pad, topical soap, topical solution, topical sponge
+Applies to chlorhexidine topical: compounding liquid, mucous membrane insert, mucous membrane liquid, topical dressing, topical liquid, topical pad, topical soap, topical solution, topical sponge.

 Exposure of the eye to chlorhexidine cleanser, generally during preparation for facial surgery, has resulted in eye pain, edema of the epithelium, keratitis, inflammation of the conjunctiva, corneal epithelial cell loss, chronic corneal ulcers, and opacification.
 Corneal transplantation to correct permanent damage has been required in some patients.

 Frequency not reported: Allergy[Ref]

 - Check interactions

 - During pregnancy